c-hive/fresh-bot/README.md

 ## Why?

 Issues don't go away just because you don't look.
 Many projects maintain a facade of good health by ignoring and auto-closing issues.
-Closed issues discourage outside contributions.
+Closed issues fragment the discussion and discourage outside contributions.
 It is often unclear whether an issue is still present.
 And so on.
 This scenario is a nightmare for developers.

 ## How?